 The Bay Area Council Poll is the only survey of its kind that provides a comprehensive and incisive look at the attitudes of Bay Area residents on the most topical and critical issues affecting the region.
 The Bay Area Council Poll provides a ranking of the region’s top issues, gauges what direction residents see the region heading overall and how they think the economy is performing.
 The poll also examines residents’ attitudes on a range of other key issues, including housing, transportation, water/drought.
 The results include breakdowns by county and, for certain subjects, by age and/or income level.

-Day 1 (June 3): Growing Pessimism, Problems Driving Bay Area Residents Away
+Day 1 (June 3): 46% of Bay Area Residents Planning to Leave

-Day 2 (June 4): Paying to End Traffic
+Day 2 (June 4): Voters Willing to Charge Themselves to End Traffic

-Day 3 (June 6): Frustration Over Housing Spikes
+Day 3 (June 6): Frustration Spikes over Housing Shortage, Affordability Crisis

 Frustration over the Bay Area’s housing crisis intensified over the past year as the number of voters in the 2018 Bay Area Council Poll who say it’s gotten much harder to find a place to live spiked.
 The poll found 53 percent saying it’s gotten much harder to find housing compared to 36 percent last year, while the overall number of voters who say it’s gotten much harder or somewhat harder jumped from 64 percent to 76 percent.